khushiagrawal1016/khushiagrawal1016/README.md

 - 👋 Hi, I’m Khushi Agrawal! :)

-- 👀 I’m currently in my Fresher year of Engineering and am curious to explore different Tech Stacks.
+- 👀 I’m currently in my Penultimate year of Engineering and am curious to explore different Tech Stacks.
 <!--- - 🌱 I’m currently learning ...--->
 <!--- - 💞️ I’m looking to collaborate on ... --->
 - 📫 How to reach me: